dbgb/project-audio/DEPLOYMENT.md

 ### Using Heroku with a monorepo

-Our project is set up as single git repo tracking multiple projects ie. a monorepo.
-Organising the project structure in this way allows related changes to both the frontend and backend code to be checked into version control together, whilst maintaining separation of concerns, versions and issues for each individual project.
+Our project is set up as a monorepo ie. a single git repo tracking multiple projects.
+Organising the project structure in this way allows changes related to both the frontend and backend code to be checked into version control together, whilst maintaining separation of concerns, versions and issues for each individual project.